abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 equanimity or sympathetic joy on its own is not that easy, but loving-kindness is an appropriate doorway into these sublime abidings.

-The chant begins with a very direct statement: in Pāli, “*Ahaṁ sukhito homi*,” which is “May I be happy.”
+The chant begins with a very direct statement: in Pāli, *Ahaṃ sukhito homi*, which is “May I be happy.”
 Of course, if you’re chanting “May I be happy,” it falls a bit flat.
 Whereas, if you begin a chant, “May I abide in well-being,” it’s kind of nice to chant.